danlee0528/AI-Tic-Tac-Toe-pMCTS/README.md

 # Purpose
-The purpose of this project is to design an AI program that plays against dumb to smart players by making its moves using pure Monte Carlo Tree Search algorithm.
+To design an AI program that makes its moves based on pure Monte Carlo Tree Search algorithm against dumb-to-smart players

 # Technologies
 - Python3